georgeneves/friendly-parakeet/README.md

-# Password Generator Starter Code
+# Password Generator Completed Code

 ## Purpose
 A website that generates a new password for a user